-2018 MPWMD Tributary Rescues Totals - A total of 14 rescue days were conducted on Potrero, Robinson Canyon, Garzas, Hitchcock, and Cachagua Creeks.
-Rescue operations occurred in early May through late-June, yielding a total of 2,164 steelhead, including: 1,855 young-of-the-year (YOY), 295 yearlings (1+), and 14 mortalities (0.65%) (Table XVI-1a).
-Staff tagged 152 fish of size with PIT tags before release.
-Fish rescued out of Potrero creek (212) and Robinson canyon creek (8) were transported and released upstream of their confluence in perennial waters of the mainstem, while fish rescued out of Garzas (353) and Cachagua (1,577) were transported and released close to their confluence with the Carmel River (Table XVI-1b).
-No fish were rescued or observed in Hitchcock Creek, even though two rescue days were undertaken.
+2019 MPWMD Tributary Rescues Totals - A total of 31 rescue days were conducted on Potrero, Robinson Canyon, Garzas, Hitchcock, and Cachagua Creeks.
+Rescue operations occurred in early May through late-August, yielding a total of 15,013 steelhead, including: 14,933 young-of-the-year (YOY), 23 yearlings (1+), and 57 mortalities (0.38%) (Table XVI-1a).
+Staff tagged 266 fish of size with PIT tags before release.
+Fish rescued out of Potrero (1), Robinson (943) and Cachagua Creeks (9,754) were transported and released upstream of their confluence in perennial waters of the mainstem, while fish rescued out of Garzas (974) and Hitchcock Creeks (3,341) were transported and released close to their confluence with the Carmel River (Table XVI-1b).

-• Sleepy Hollow Steelhead Rearing Facility (SHSRF) - Facility Modifications in Reporting Year 2018 - The District is in the process of completing a major intake system upgrade that will improve the reliability and ease of maintenance of the intake pumps during both high and low flow conditions.
+• Sleepy Hollow Steelhead Rearing Facility (SHSRF)

+Facility Modifications in Reporting Year 2019 - The District is in the process of completing a major intake system upgrade that will improve the reliability and ease of maintenance of the intake pumps during both high and low flow conditions.
 The main features of the project include installing a new intake structure that can withstand flood and drought conditions as well as the increased bedload from the San Clemente Dam removal project two years ago, and a new Recirculating Aquaculture System (RAS) that can be operated in times of low flow or high turbidity to keep the fish healthy.
-This project is financed by funds from the California American Water (Cal-Am) Settlement agreement with the National Marine Fisheries Service (NMFS) administered through the State Coastal Conservancy (SCC), and is expected to be completed in 2019.
+This project is financed by funds from the California American Water (Cal-Am) Settlement agreement with the National Marine Fisheries Service (NMFS) administered through the State Coastal Conservancy (SCC), and is expected to be completed in 2020.